nvimdev/lspsaga.nvim/README.md

-To enable click support for winbar define a function similar to [statusline](https://neovim.io/doc/user/options.html#'statusline') ( Search for "Start of execute function label" part) minwid will be replaced with current node's range = [line_start, line_end].
+To enable click support for winbar define a function similar to [statusline](https://neovim.io/doc/user/options.html#'statusline') ( Search for "Start of execute function label" part) minwid will be replaced with current node.
 For example:

 ```lua
 click_support = function(node, clicks, button, modifiers)